ghosind/Jekyll-Paper-Github/README.md

 If you would like to make Jekyll Paper for Github better, you can create a new pull request in [Jekyll Paper Github Page][jekyll-paper-github].

-If you have any questions or suggestions, you can create an issue on [Jekyll Paper for Github Issues][jekyll-paper-github-issues] or send email to [me](mailto:i@ghosind.com).
+If you have any questions or suggestions, you can create an issue on [Jekyll Paper for Github Issues][jekyll-paper-github-issues].

-## Chinese Version

-Jekyll Paper for Github项目提供了中文版的[使用介绍](https://github.com/ghosind/Jekyll-Paper-Github/wiki/%E5%BC%80%E5%A7%8B%E4%BD%BF%E7%94%A8Jekyll-Paper-for-Github)及[文档](https://github.com/ghosind/Jekyll-Paper-Github/wiki#%E4%B8%AD%E6%96%87%E7%89%88%E7%94%A8%E6%88%B7%E6%89%8B%E5%86%8Cchinese-version)。

 [jekyll-paper]: https://github.com/ghosind/Jekyll-Paper
 [jekyll-paper-github]: https://github.com/ghosind/Jekyll-Paper-Github